 A stroke is a serious medical condition that occurs when the blood supply to the brain is disturbed.
 Like all organs, our brain needs the oxygen and nutrients provided by our blood to function properly.
 If the supply of blood is restricted or stopped, brain cells begin to die.
 This can lead to brain damage and possibly death.
 Following a healthy diet, taking regular exercise, drinking alcohol in moderation and not smoking will dramatically reduce the risk of having a stroke.

 Some strokes are caused by a brain haemorrhage – as in my case - but most are caused by a clot on the brain.
-Although they are all characterised by damage to one side of the brain, in fact all strokes are different.
+All strokes are different, but they are all characterised by damage to one side of the brain,

-Many people will require a long period of rehabilitation after a stroke.
-Some people have major damage and some are only slightly affected; some make a full recovery and some are left with some degree of disability.
+Many stroke survivors will require a period of rehabilitation.
+Some people have major damage and some are only slightly affected.
+Some make a full recovery and some are left with some degree of disability.
 Sometimes memory, language or outlook on life are affected, as well as physical function.
 The variations are endless.